jelhan/ember-local-storage-decorator/README.md

 # Ember Local Storage Decorator

-Reactive localStorage and sessionStorage for Ember Octane with multiple APIs to fit your needs.
+Reactive localStorage and sessionStorage for Ember with multiple APIs to fit your needs.

-## Compatibility
+## ✅ Compatibility

 - Ember.js v5.12 or above
 - Embroider or ember-auto-import v2

-## Installation
+## 📦 Installation

 ```bash
 pnpm install ember-local-storage-decorator